Noise Levels in Upper Clinton Hill, Newark, NJ | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 6,100 Upper Clinton Hill residents, or 36.7%, live above that level.
 By land area, 50.2% of Upper Clinton Hill is above 55 dBA.

 Average noise levels for Upper Clinton Hill residents, grouped by direction from the center of Upper Clinton Hill.
-Southern Upper Clinton Hill carries the highest population-weighted average; Northern Upper Clinton Hill carries the lowest.
-Just 14% of residents in Northern Upper Clinton Hill live in blocks above the EPA's 55 dBA threshold, a fifth of the share in Southern Upper Clinton Hill.
+The highest population-weighted average is in southern Upper Clinton Hill; the lowest is in northeastern Upper Clinton Hill, where just 14% of residents live in blocks above the EPA's 55 dBA threshold, a fifth of the share in the loudest section.

 Quiet office to normal conversation